aadyr/group4-cicd-capstone/README.md

 ### Branching strategy

  In our branching strategy, we prioritize both the stability of our codebase and the flexibility for developers to work efficiently.
 To achieve this balance, we've set up specific protections on our 'dev' and 'main' branches.
 'Dev' serves as our default branch, reflecting the ongoing development work.
-All developers are encouraged to create their feature branches from 'dev,' allowing them to work on their respective features independently.
+All developers are to create their feature branches from 'dev,' only, allowing them to work on their respective features independently.

 Here's where our CI/CD pipeline plays a crucial role.
 We've configured it to automatically trigger when a 'push' command is issued, but with one important condition: all jobs in the GitHub Actions workflow must pass successfully.
 This meticulous approach ensures that no unverified code enters our main branch.

-The 'main' branch, on the other hand, remains protected, serving as a stable and production-ready version of our software.
-Only when the conditions are met—successful job completions in our workflow—will 'dev' be allowed to merge into 'main.'
+The 'main' branch, on the other hand, remains protected, serving as a stable and production-ready version of our software/applicantion/API.
+Only when the conditions are met successfully (job completions) in our workflow, will 'dev' be allowed to merge into 'main.'
 This way, we maintain code quality and minimize the risk of introducing bugs or issues into our production environment.

 By safeguarding 'dev' and 'main' and implementing this trigger-based merging approach, we strike a harmonious balance between development agility and code reliability in our branching strategy.